 The changes in operating philosophy and upgrades allow for a more robust method of collecting and analysing the performance data.
 An effective historian system that is dedicated and developed for collecting and storing operating data provides the appropriate level of data and information investigation that supports the excellence in operation that is being targeted.
-Each station will be provided with a historian server with the information being made available at the Bell Block facility.
-The historian server will be installed at the same time as the health checks on the machines are being carried out, and base line performance data can be captured as an ongoing performance comparator.
+The historian servers will be installed as part of the machine control systems are upgraded described in section 6.7.3.3, base line performance data can then be captured as an ongoing performance comparator.
+Rotowaro will receive a historian server in FY16 for turbine data prior to the reciprocating engine control system upgrade.